Send application materials to:

-- If your native or predominant spoken language is not English and the primary language of instruction in your high school or secondary education was not English, you must demonstrate proficiency in English by submitting official scores from TOEFL or IELTS.
+- If your native or predominant spoken language is not English and the primary language of instruction in your high school or secondary education was not English, you must demonstrate proficiency in English by submitting official scores from the Duolingo English Test, TOEFL or IELTS.
+The Duolingo online exam takes about 30 minutes to complete, and test results are available within 48 hours.
 TOEFL must be taken within two years of applying.

 *Official transcripts and test scores are those that arrive in a sealed envelope directly from the school or testing service.